cscart/docs/en/user_guide/stores/store_settings.rst

       :align: center
       :alt: Select a storefront or choose "All Storefronts".

 Normally, storefront-specific settings are grayed out in the root administrator mode to prevent unintended editing.
-You can disable this protection under **Settings → Stores**.
+You can disable this protection:

+* on the **Settings → Stores** page in CS-Cart;

+* on the **Settings → General** page in Multi-Vendor.

 You can also use the root administrator mode to update storefront-specific settings for all the storefronts at once.
 To do so, follow these steps: